junhun-code/cmss-cz-customizable/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/) [![Build Status](https://travis-ci.org/leonardoanalista/cz-customizable.svg)](https://travis-ci.org/leonardoanalista/cz-customizable) [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release) [![codecov.io](https://codecov.io/github/leonardoanalista/cz-customizable/coverage.svg?branch=master)](https://codecov.io/github/leonardoanalista/cz-customizable?branch=master) [![npm monthly downloads](https://img.shields.io/npm/dm/cz-customizable.svg?style=flat-square)](https://www.npmjs.com/package/cz-customizable)

-You have two ways to use `cz-customizable`.
+You have two ways to use `cmss-cz-customizable`.
 Originally, this project started as a commitizen plugin (Option 1).
-We introduced the second option to run this `cz-customizable` in standalone mode (Option 2), just like any NodeJS script.
+We introduced the second option to run this `cmss-cz-customizable` in standalone mode (Option 2), just like any NodeJS script.
 It's recommended to use `Option 2` for simplicity.
 The way you configure is shared between both options.

-## Option 1 - cz-customizable as commitizen plugin
+## Option 1 - cmss-cz-customizable as commitizen plugin

 * install commitizen in case you don't have it: `npm install -g commitizen`.
 Make sure you have the latest version of commitizen installed globally.

-* configure `commitizen` to use `cz-customizable` as plugin.
+* configure `commitizen` to use `cmss-cz-customizable` as plugin.
 Add those lines to your `package.json`:

 ```
 ...
 "config": {
   "commitizen": {
-    "path": "node_modules/cz-customizable"
+    "path": "node_modules/cmss-cz-customizable"
   }
 }
 ```

-## Option 2 - cz-customizable in standalone mode **(New)**
+## Option 2 - cmss-cz-customizable in standalone mode **(New)**

-Use `cz-customizable` without `commitzen`.
+Use `cmss-cz-customizable` without `commitzen`.

-* npm install `npm install cz-customizable --save-dev`
+* npm install `npm install cmss-cz-customizable --save-dev`
 * add a new script to your `package.json`:

 ```
 "scripts" : {
   ...
-  "commit": "./node_modules/cz-customizable/standalone.js"
+  "commit": "./node_modules/cmss-cz-customizable/standalone.js"
 }
 ```